DERHAEUPTLING/contao-yet-another-boilerplate/README.md

 # Contao

-Contao starter theme and build tools for Contao 3.5.28.
+Contao starter theme and build tools for Contao 3.5 LTS and 4.4 LTS (choose by tag).
 - gulp build and server push.
 - some preconfiguration of tinyMCE and dcaconfig.php
 - Bootrap SASS files in a minimal configuration.